Swedish MFA on Twitter

 Feminist foreign policy

-Equality between women and men is a fundamental aim of Swedish foreign policy.
-Ensuring that women and girls can enjoy their fundamental human rights is both an obligation within the framework of our international commitments, and a prerequisite for reaching Sweden’s broader foreign policy goals on peace, and security and sustainable development.
+Gender equality is a fundamental aim of Swedish foreign policy.
+Ensuring that women and girls enjoy fundamental human rights is an obligation within our international commitments and prerequisite to achieving Sweden’s broader foreign policy goals – peace, security and sustainable development.

 Content from the Ministry for Foreign Affairs

-Total 1517 hits.
+Total 1657 hits.